andreyklumchyk/php-sandbox/README.md

 1. Create account on [Heroku] (if you don't have one).
 2. Copy [Heroku] API key from the [account page][3].
-3. Go to [Actions Secrets][4] settings in your GitHub repository.    ????
+3. Go to [Actions Secrets][4] settings in your GitHub repository.
 4. Add the following repository keys:
     - `HEROKU_API_KEY` - API key which you copied at step 2;
     - `HEROKU_EMAIL` - email with which you registered on [Heroku].
-5. Go to ['Deploy signaling server to Heroku'][5] GitHub workflow.
-TODO: change name
+5. Go to ['Deploy to Heroku'][5] GitHub workflow.
 6. Run workflow on `master` branch.

-Now your instance of a signaling server can be accessed at `wss://flutter-sandbox-{{ YOUR GITHUB USERNAME }}.herokuapp.com`.
+Now your instance of a signaling server can be accessed at `wss://php-sandbox-{{ YOUR GITHUB USERNAME }}.herokuapp.com`.

 ### Example of interaction with server